What You Need to Know

 The University considers unconsented conduct as unwelcome conduct although consent, alone, does not necessarily indicate that conduct was welcomed.”

 There are many reasons why someone might not want to be intimate.
-It’s really not about “us,” and it’s always the responsibility of the person initiating the sexual activity to ask about consent.
+It’s always the responsibility of the person initiating the sexual activity to ask about consent.

-- Thank them for feeling comfortable enough to set boundaries with you.
+- DO: thank them for feeling comfortable enough to set boundaries with you and ask them what they want to do instead.